Natural Links in Cardinia – Levels 3 & 4

 Discover what birds and animals need to survive, then explore the Cardinia Creek and nearby wetlands to examine how the plants and animals are interconnected, along with the impact weeds and wastewater can have on the ecosystem.
 Students learn how to take data and develop a graph to show how many different species of birds, insects and animals they find!

-Module 3: Human Impacts
+Module 3: Lifecycles

 Module 4: Helping Habitats